GROWTH ENVIRONMENT MASTERY

 To create your own growth, you must master your environment first.

-Key concept 5: Elements for Growth
+Key Concept #5: Elements for Growth

 Grow and thrive with nutrients, water, sunlight, and CO₂.

-Water: Refreshment for growth.
+Water: Refreshment for Growth

-Engaging in activities that energize, refresh, and inspire you is vital for maintaining productivity and creating your optimal external growth environment.
+Engaging in activities that refresh, energize, and inspire you is vital for maintaining productivity and creating your optimal external growth environment.

-Sunlight: Infusing you with confidence and power.
+Sunlight: Infusing You with Confidence and Power

 However, just like plants, individuals may require different amounts of praise and encouragement.